Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

---this is the reference to the streamlit (not the streamlit itself) --this was referenced in the manifest file create streamlit if not exists ui."Dashboard" from 'ui' main_file='enricher_dash.py';
+--this is the reference to the streamlit (not the streamlit itself) --this was referenced in the manifest file create or replace streamlit ui."Dashboard" from 'ui' main_file='enricher_dash.py';

 --grant the application role permissions onto the streamlit grant usage on streamlit ui."Dashboard" TO APPLICATION ROLE APP_PUBLIC;